 A testing session can contain more than one short study.
 Different approved researchers may have designed these studies.
-To minimise discomfort and confusion to the infant, even when there are more researchers involved in running the study, there will always be a primary researcher who interacts with the child most of the time during the visit.
-This researcher will be referred to as the Investigator Collecting Data.
+To minimise discomfort and confusion to the infant, only one or two researchers are directly involved in collecting data during the laboratory visit.
+The researchers will be referred to as the Investigators Collecting Data.